Climate Action

 Third-Party Verification of GHG Emissions

-The international non-profit organization CDP assesses corporate efforts related to climate change and water on a global scale.
-The assessment is conducted on an eight-level scale that consists of A, A-, B, B-, C, C-, D, and D-.
-OYO Corporation received a rating of B- in the CDP Climate Change 2022 assessment.
+CDP, an international non-profit organization, assesses corporate initiatives for climate change and water globally.
+The assessment is made based on eight scores of A, A-, B, B-, C, C-, D, and D-.